 If you do not use DND, the phone controls your behavior by asking you to pick it up every time it beeps.
 By using DND, your phone never beeps and you can check your phone every few hours as per your choice.

-Similarly, find other ways to reduce distractions.
+Similarly, find other ways to reduce distractions whether you are a student or a working professional.
 Wear earphones, use empty rooms, lock doors behind you, put up a DND or any other way you can think of.

 Do not make yourself available to people all the time.
 Your time must work in your favor.